A narcissist's world

 Because they were ‘perfect,’ their word was gospel.
 Consequently, their anger and disapproval could never be their fault; it had to be someone else’s.
 To blame the great parent would be to risk destroying them and losing your source of nourishment and safety.
 So you focussed your rage and negative feelings toward the tyrannical parent instead.
 How your guardian handled their alternating position as the great parent and tyrant would play an enormous part in your growth and future relationships.
 Such is the power of the split.
 Such is the power of anyone we worship.

 This early tendency to externalise our source of higher power gives others a license to set us free, or imprison and control us.
 Behind our surrender lies the enigmatic great parent, setting the stage for every relationship we will have, running deeper than we could ever imagine.
 Society feeds off our split in numerous ways.
 Celebrities project an image of perfection, and we unconsciously see them as a higher power.
 Monarchies maintained a grip over nations for centuries in the same way by projecting divinity and high status.
 Dictators, through a cult of personality, also capitalise on this phenomenon.
 On a smaller scale, the split is also responsible for the halo effect, which is when we exaggerate a person’s goodness and wisdom based on their appearance and body language, becoming putty in their hands while doing our best to please them.
+A lesser known form of the split is when we meet someone who reminds us of our parents in particular ways, wherein we feel ourselves unconsciously drawn to them in a childlike way.

 Whoever can project the illusion of high status and grandeur potently enough can hijack our personal power.
 The woman or man of stature, strength or undeniable beauty, the celebrity, the politician, the charmer, the social media influencer; anyone can activate our split and gain our worship, or at the very least our curiosity.
 It is easy to forget the intended purpose of the split, which is to maintain psychological health long enough for us to come of age.
 Easy to lose sight of is also our divine purpose, which is self-actualisation.
-The goal is not to forfeit our personal power to others, but rather to use worship as a launching pad for our growth, with the result being the constellation of a competent and fully-developed Self.
+The goal is not to forfeit our personal power to others, but rather to use worship as a launching pad for our growth, with the result being the constellation of a competent and fully developed Self.